Brooklyn Free Speech TV

 In order to keep your timeslot, you must submit at least nine (9) unique programs each quarter for a weekly show; five (5) unique programs for a bi-weekly program; and at least two (2) unique programs for a monthly show.
 This means that weekly programs can repeat no more than four (4) episodes during the programming quarter; monthly and Sunday bi-weekly programs can repeat only one (1) episode.

 Special programs are scheduled to air only once.
-However, we reserve the right to repeat the program as filler programming as long as the program is in the BCAT TV Network's program library.
+However, we reserve the right to repeat the program as filler programming as long as the program is in BPN's program library.
 (Programs will not be given a repeat time-slot during the same week.)